GamerSoft24/Software/Programs.md

 3 -> Tic-Tac-Toe (tic-tac-toe.py): Need to explain??

+4 -> Guess a number from 0 to 100 (guess a number (top 100).py): Just guess the number.

+5 -> Rainbow Void (rainbow void.py): For visual effect kinda...

 ### Utilities:

 1 -> iPCMD - Intelligent Python Command Prompt (iPCMD.py): A command prompt replica with some modified functions.
-Works perfectly.
-Tech Tip: Use it if the command prompt on your PC is blocked!
+Works perfectly. *Tech Tip:* Use it if the command prompt on your PC is blocked or unusable!

 2 -> MS-DOS (ms-dos.py): Really simple replica MS-DOS (Microsoft Disk Operating System) program in Python.

 3 -> SMS - Security Management System (security management system.py): This program can access programs that are useful in terms of security and protection of your personel data.
 More infos inside of program, option 1 in main menu.

+4 -> Time Clock (time clock.py): Basically it's just a time clock, got that?

 ## VBSoft